Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/proposal.md

   - Automatic Scaling: As more users join the app, Firebase Cloud Storage automatically scales to accommodate the increased demand.
   - High Performance: Firebase Cloud Storage is optimized for high performance, which in my case is important for a good user experience.
 - **Comparable Option**: AWS Amplify
   - Firebase is built with mobile apps in mind, making it a great fit for my ridesharing app, which needs real-time data sync for things like updating available rides and handling push notifications for ride confirmations.
-AWS Amplify is powerful and scalable, but Firebase have a quick setup and it is easy to integrate with Android apps give it the edge, especially for a student project like mine where speed and ease of use matter[11].
+AWS Amplify is powerful and scalable, but Firebase's quick setup and easy integration with Android apps give it the edge, especially for a student project like mine where speed and ease of use matter[11].

 ### Jetpack Compose UI App Development Toolkit
 - **Relation to my App**: Jetpack Compose is a toolkit for building native Android UI, offering a more declarative approach to designing user interfaces.
 It allows for more concise and readable code, which can speed up the development process and improve UI consistency across the app.
 Given that my ridesharing app will require a responsive and user-friendly interface, Jetpack Compose can be highly relevant[12].